CET Shanghai Study Abroad

 All of your classes and program-related learning are included with your tuition.

-We arrange for you to live in a dormitory with a local roommate.
+We arrange for you to live in a shared apartment with a local roommate.
 Your program fees go toward rent, furnishing, and other management costs.

-If you choose to intern while in Shanghai, we help you land the internship and make sure you’re prepared.
-And after you get started, we stay in close touch with your host organization to provide support all semester long.
+We help you land the internship, make sure you’re prepared for your job, and then stay in close touch with your host organization… all semester long.

 From pre-departure to orientation, from on site to re-entry, CET provides you with the support you need every step of the way.